kaizten/kaizten.github.io/development/java/hexagonal-architecture/style-guide.md

 ### Use cases

-* Parameters of use cases must be value objects.
+* Arguments of use cases must be value objects.
 * Return values of use cases must be value objects.

 ### Services